 Several approaches in text data mining represent the words in a lower dimensional space where words with supposedly similar semantic meanings collapse into the same cluster.
 This representation is based simply on their occurrence counts in documents.
 Probabilistic Latent Semantic Analysis [1] is one such approach that has also been applied to images [2-4] for unsupervised clustering of images based on their topic and identifying the part of the images that are foreground.
 Our goal however is a step beyond this towards a higher level understanding of the scene.
-Apart from simply identifying the existence of potential semantic relationships between the parts (parts, features and patches are used interchangeably in the paper), we attempt to characterize these semantic relationships among these parts, and accordingly cluster them into (super) objects at various levels in the hSO.
+Apart from simply identifying the existence of potential semantic relationship between the parts, we attempt to characterize these semantic relationships among these parts, and accordingly cluster them into (super) objects at various levels in the hSO.
+We define dependencies based on relative location as opposed to co-occurrence.

 Using hierarchies or dependencies among parts of objects for object recognition has been promoted for decades [5-13].
 However we differentiate our work from these, as our goal is not object recognition, but is to characterize the scene by modeling the interactions between multiple objects in a scene.
-More so, although these works deal with hierarchies per se, they capture philosophically very different phenomena through the hierarchy.
-For instance, Marr et al. [8] and Levinshtein et al. [7] capture the shape of articulated objects such as the human body through a hierarchy whose nodes correspond to different parts of the object and links can be attachment links or decomposition links, where as Fidler et al. [6] capture varying levels of complexity of features at different levels.
-Bienenstock et al. [10] and Siskind et al. [14] learn a hierarchical structure among different parts/regions of an image.
-This hierarchy is based on rules similar to those that govern the grammar or syntax of language.
-Siskind et al. [14] encode absolute locations of these regions in the images as opposed to the relative interactions among the regions.
-These various notions of hierarchies are strikingly different from the interobject, potentially semantic, relationships we wish to capture through a hierarchical structure.
-We define dependencies based on location as opposed to co-occurrence.
-Also, several of these approaches [5, 14] cannot effectively deal with background clutter, while we can.
+More so, although these works deal with hierarchies per say, they capture philosophically very different phenomena through the hierarchy.
+For instance, Marr et al. [8] and Levinshtein et al. [7] capture the shape of articulated objects such as the human body through a hierarchy, where as Fidler et al. [6] capture varying levels of complexity of features at different levels.
+Bienenstock et al. [10] and Siskind et al. [14] learn a hierarchical structure among different parts/regions of an image based on rules on absolute locations of the regions in the images, similar to those that govern the grammar or syntax of language.
+These various notions of hierarchies are strikingly different from the inter-object, potentially semantic, relationships we wish to capture through a hierarchical structure.

 Scenes may contain several objects of interest, and hand labeling these objects would be quite tedious.
 To avoid this, as well as the bias introduced by the subjectiveness of a human in identifying the objects of interest in a scene, unsupervised learning of hSO is preferred that truly captures the characteristics of the data.
-The proposed approach, being entirely unsupervised, can detect the parts of the images that belong to the foreground objects, cluster these parts to represent objects, and provide an understanding of the scene by hierarchically clustering these objects in a semantically meaningful way to extract the hSO - all from a collection of unlabeled images of a particular scene category.

-It is important to note that, our approach being entirely unsupervised, the presence of multiple objects as well as background clutter makes the task of clustering the foreground parts into hierarchial clusters, while still maintaining the integrity of objects and yet capturing the interrelationships among them, challenging; and the information coded in the learnt hSO quite rich.
+It is important to note that, our approach being entirely unsupervised, the presence of multiple objects as well as background clutter makes the task of clustering the foreground parts into hierarchial clusters, while still maintaining the integrity of objects and yet capturing the inter-relationships among them, challenging; and the information coded in the learnt hSO quite rich.
 It entails more than a mere extension of any of the above works for single-objects to account for multiple objects.